Bioeconomy: Innovation management, public spending and governance

 It has been argued that public investment would be a tool governments should use to regulate and license cellular agriculture.
 Private firms and venture capital would likely seek to maximise investor value rather than social welfare.
 Moreover, radical innovation is considered to be more risky, "and likely involves more information asymmetry, so that private financial markets may imperfectly manage these frictions".
 Governments may also help to coordinate "since several innovators may be needed to push the knowledge frontier and make the market profitable, but no single company wants to make the early necessary investments".
-And investments in the relevant sectors seem to be an bottleneck hindering the transition toward a bioeconomy.
+And investments in the relevant sectors seem to be a bottleneck hindering the transition toward a bioeconomy.

 Governments could also help innovators that lack the network "to naturally obtain the visibility and political influence necessary to obtain public funds" and could help determine relevant laws.

 By establishing supporting infrastructure for entrepreneurial ecosystems they can help creating a beneficial environment for innovative bioeconomy startups.
 Enabling such bioeconomy startups to act on the opportunities provided through the bioeconomy transformation further contributes to its success.